mnkhouri/embedded-trial/README.md

 ```
 $ cd src/
 $ make
+$ ./websiteChecker "example.com"
-$ ./websiteChecker "example.com"; echo $?
+$ echo $?
 0
+$ ./websiteChecker "thisIsNotARealWebsite.noTLD"
-$ ./websiteChecker "thisIsNotARealWebsite.noTLD"; echo $?
+$ echo $?
 1
 ```

 #### Commit

-Please make a commit at the end of this step, with the title "Completed checkWebsite() function"
+Please make a commit at the end of this step, with the title "Completed step 2: checkWebsite() function"